recycle-buddy-mhacks17/mhacks17/README.md

 ## Challenges we ran into
 While building RecycleBuddy, we ran into a few challenges.
 First, setting up user authentication was harder than we thought—it took a lot of effort to make it secure and easy to use.
-We also had trouble connecting to MongoDB Atlas because we were on Mguest Wi-Fi, which flagged out IP address as unsecure.
+We also had trouble connecting to MongoDB Atlas because we were on Mguest Wi-Fi, which flagged out our IP address as unsecure.
 Also, working as a team we dealt with some merge conflicts in our code that needed a lot of debugging.

 ## Accomplishments that we're proud of